13th March, 452

-Roman Emperor Marcian issues an edict against the Eutychians, whose teachings are seen to undermine Christ’s humanity and his ability to stand in our place.
+On this day in Christian History, the Roman Emperor Marcian issued an edict against the Eutychians, whose teachings were seen to undermine Christ’s humanity and his ability to stand in our place.

-Pope Agapetus issues a synodical letter in which he announces he has deposed Anthimus, the monophysite patriarch of Constantinople.
-Emperor Justinian I appoints Menas patriarch of Constantinople in his place.
-Menas will be actively engaged in the issues of his day as an opponent of monophysitism and of Origen’s teachings, but will be largely subservient to the Roman popes.
+On this day in Christian History, Pope Agapetus issued a synodical letter in which he announced that he has deposed Anthimus, the monophysite patriarch of Constantinople.
+Emperor Justinian I appointed Menas patriarch of Constantinople in his place.
+Menas was be actively engaged in the issues of his day as an opponent of monophysitism and of Origen’s teachings, but was largely subservient to the Roman popes.

-Ruderic and Salomon are executed in Cordoba on the charge of apostatizing from Islam.
+On this day in Christian History, Ruderic and Salomon were executed in Cordoba on the charge of apostatizing from Islam.

 March 13, 1604